sultanothman/maze-solver/README.md

 # maze-solver
-Guided project with Boot.Dev, maze generator and solver
+Semi-Guided project with Boot.Dev, maze generator and solver